tomarturo/heytk/content/posts/portfolio odyssey.md

 Then I mocked up a few variations for display text and copy within color panels in the right hand column.
 After a few more explorations in Figma, I committed to a layout and built out the interface for the chatbot, the accordions, and four case studies.

-<video autoplay loop muted><source src="/static/images/blog/2023-11-07/mvp scroll through.mov" type="video/mp4" alt="scrolling through the mvp of my portfolio">Your browser does not support the video tag.</video>
+<video autoplay loop muted><source src="/static/images/blog/2023-11-07/mvp scroll through.mp4" type="video/mp4" alt="scrolling through the mvp of my portfolio">Your browser does not support the video tag.</video>
 <figcaption>The MVP in action.
 Note the fun accordion animations</figcaption>

 Fixing the position of the chat column was a decision I made to emphasize my interest in that kind of product and/or interface in the roles I was looking for next.
 This may not have been the best design decision, as fixing that column presented some responsive challenges and constrained the width of the main content area.